Alba Menéndez Pereda

 Education

-Currently PhD Candidate, Archaeology IDP, University of California, Los Angeles
+Currently PhD Candidate, Interdepartmental Archaeology Graduate Program, University of California, Los Angeles

 2017 MPhil, Archaeology of the Americas, University of Cambridge

-2016 BA, Archaeology and Ancient Civilizations, Durham University
+2016 BA, Archaeology and Ancient Civilizations, University of Durham

 Areas of Interest

-Inca Empire, Andes, landscape studies, environmental humanities, built environment, past sensory experiences, sound studies, performances, Indigenous ways of knowing, spatial history, construction of history, colonialism in the Americas, cross-cultural exchanges
+Inca Empire, Andes, landscape studies, environmental humanities, built environment, architecture, materiality, sacredness, sensory experiences, sound studies, colonialism in the Americas, cross-cultural exchanges.

 Profile

 Alba Menéndez Pereda (she/her/hers) is a Ph.D.
-Candidate in the Cotsen Institute of Archaeology at the University of California, Los Angeles, where she studies the Inca Empire.
-In her doctoral research, Alba examines the relationship between Inca ways of making and remembering imperial history and the ephemerality of travelling performances in the Tahuantinsuyu through the early modern period from a space- and sense-centered perspective.
+Candidate in the Interdepartmental Archaeology Graduate Program at the University of California, Los Angeles, where she studies the Inca Empire.
+In her doctoral research, Alba examines the making and experience of sacredness at the heart of the Inca Empire through the early modern period from a place- and sense-centered perspective.

-Originally from Madrid, Spain, Alba graduated with a B.A. in Archaeology and Ancient Civilizations from Durham University, and with an M.Phil. in Archaeology from the University of Cambridge where she specialized in the Archaeology of the Americas.
-Prior to joining the Cotsen Institute, Alba participated in numerous research projects covering various cultures and time periods, for which she conducted fieldwork in England, Italy, and Spain, and worked in a commercial archaeology unit (CRM) in England.
+Alba graduated with a B.A. in Archaeology and Ancient Civilizations from the University of Durham, and with an M.Phil. in Archaeology from the University of Cambridge where she specialized in the Archaeology of the Americas.
+Prior to joining the Cotsen Institute, Alba participated in numerous research projects spanning various cultures and time periods, for which she conducted fieldwork and worked with museums in England, Italy, and Spain, and worked in a commercial archaeology unit (CRM) in England.

 SELECTED FIELDWORK